wilsonmar/wilsonmar.github.io/_posts/2016-08-22-cloud-services-comparisons.md

 7. Greater <strong>reliability</strong> to make data backup, disaster recovery, and business continuity easier and less expensive, with data being mirrored at multiple redundant sites on the cloud provider’s network.

-8. <strong>Go global</strong> - make use of infrastructure established around the world (time consuming, expensive, and dangerous to do on one's own).
+8. <strong>Go global</strong> - make use of compute and network infrastructure established around the world (time consuming, expensive, and dangerous to do on one's own).
 <br /><br />

 PROTIP: Memorize the above list for exams.